 3. Packing With Precision

-Due to the fact that I can hardly fit anything into my panniers, I usually end up with a load of stuff that I need to pack still lying on the ground.
+Because I can hardly fit anything into my panniers, I’m usually left with a load of stuff that I need to pack still lying on the ground.

 So inevitably, I start to shove things in wherever they will fit.